HQarroum/scoped-injector/README.md

 ### Variants

-Apart from requiring an instance of the scoped injector and using its method to inject scoped dependencies, this implementation allows other [strategies](#options) to inject scoped modules, each having its strength and flaws.
+Apart from requiring an instance of the scoped injector and using the methods it exposes to inject scoped dependencies, this implementation allows other [strategies](#options) to inject scoped modules, each having its strength and flaws.

 #### Augmenting the require object